-In summary, free agency, the power to choose, is a gift of God, conferred on his children and exercised by them in the preexistence.
+In summary, agency, the power to choose, is a gift of God, conferred on His children and exercised by them in the premortal life.
 It is an essential precondition of the further progression we seek in mortality.
-But free agency cannot be exercised unless there is opposition in all things.
-That opposition is provided by Satan, who once sought to destroy our free agency.
+But agency cannot be exercised unless there is opposition in all things.
+That opposition is provided by Satan, who once sought to destroy our agency.
 His effort continues.
-He tries to persuade us to do evil and to make those choices that will finally give him the mastery he was denied in the pre-existence-to have all power over us, to lead us captive at his will.
+He tries to persuade us to do evil and to make those choices that will finally give him the mastery he was denied in the preexistence-to have all power over us, to lead us captive at his will.

 II.
-Application
+APPLICATION

 Now I will discuss some applications of these scriptural principles.

-First, because free agency is a God-given precondition to the purpose of mortal life, no person or organization can take away our free agency in mortality.
+First, because agency is a God-given precondition to the purpose of mortal life, no person or organization can take away our agency in mortality.

 Second, what can be taken away or reduced by the conditions of mortality is our freedom, the power to act upon our choices.
-Free agency is absolute, but in the circumstances of mortality freedom is always qualified.
+Agency is absolute, but in the circumstances of mortality freedom is always qualified.